neo-project/neo-dev-portal/tutorials/2022-06-17-neow3j-nep11/index.md

 ### Constants

 You can set a constant value for the contract by using `final` variables.
 These values are always loaded when the contract is called and cannot be changed once the contract is deployed.
+If a final value does not include a method call (e.g., raw types, or a final `String` value, such as "name"), then these values are inlined during compilation.

 :::note